nand2mario/usb_hid_host/doc/usb_hid_host.md

 ## Design overview

-This core is built to handle USB keyboards, mice and gamepads because I cannot find a suitable one for small FPGAs like the Tang Nano series (similar to boards with Lattice EP4/EP5).
-My goals,
+This core is built to handle USB keyboards, mice and gamepads because I find no suitable options for small FPGAs like the Tang Nano series and boards with Lattice ice40/ECP5.
+The features of the design are,

-  * A small and efficient USB host controller core to support common HID devices including keyboards, mice and gamepads.
+  * A small and efficient USB host controller core capable of supporting common HID devices such as keyboards, mice and gamepads.
   * No CPU is required.
-The core handles all layers of the USB protocol related to HID devices.
+The core handles all layers of the USB protocol relevant to HID devices.
   * No USB interface IC (PHY) needed.
 The core communciates directly through the D+/D- USB pins.
-  * USB low-speed (1.5Mbps).
-Uses a single 12Mhz clock.
+  * USB low-speed (1.5Mbps), utilizing a single 12Mhz clock.

 To make USB work is actually tricky.
 USB is designed to be implemented with both hardware and software.
 So a CPU is normally needed.
 The UKP and hi631's design uses a tiny microcode processor to be just able to support keyboards and a specific gamepad.
-This core extended the design to add mouse support, automatic detection of all three types of devices, and support different types of gamepads (I tested 5).
+This core extended the original design by adding mouse support, automatic detecting all three types of devices, and accomodating various types of gamepads (tested with 5 different gamepads).

-## Get the sample project to work
+## Get the sample projects to work

-For the demo project to work, follow this diagram to connect a USB-A Female connector to Tang Nano 20K.
+For the Tang Nano demo project to work, follow this diagram to connect a USB-A Female connector to Tang Nano 20K.
 ```
     __
 +--|  |--+